-A careful balance between a series of characteristics of the house that were to be preserved and those that could easily absorb more drastic changes was clearly delineated from the very beginning of the design process.
-Through close collaboration with the Bauherr and other members of the family the project was synthesized into a number of tangible operations.
+A careful balance between a series of characteristics of the house that were to be preserved and those that could easily absorb more drastic changes was clearly delineated from the very beginning of the design process synthesizing the project into a number of tangible operations.
 From street to garden they could be enumerated as follows:

 Maintaining a quiet presence on Weissensteinstrasse.

 Weissensteinstrasse is a quaint street in the Bruderholz neighborhood in Basel, mainly composed of three story homes and opulent vegetation.
 There is nothing more remarkable about this corner of the world than its peacefulness and consistency.
 Our aim was to interrupt as minimally as possible the natural visual flow of the street, while achieving three unpostponable necessities: upgrading the fenestration and insulation of the walls and roof to contemporary standards, increasing the sizes of windows to accompany new demands for natural light and programmatic relocations inside, and adding a dormer window to accommodate a new bathroom and bedroom in the attic.

 Redefining the distribution core.